Review access to groups and applications in access reviews

 If you're the second-stage or third-stage reviewer, you'll also see the decisions made by the reviewers in the prior stages, if the administrator enabled this setting when creating the access review.
 The decision made by a second-stage or third-stage reviewer will overwrite the previous stage.
 So, the decision that the second-stage reviewer makes will overwrite the first stage.
 And the third-stage reviewer's decision will overwrite the second stage.

 Approve or deny access as outlined in Review access for one or more users.

 The next stage of the review won't become active until the duration specified during the access review setup has passed.
-If the administrator believes a stage is done but the review duration for this stage has not expired yet, they can use the Stop current stage button in the overview of the access review in the Azure portal.
+If the administrator believes a stage is done but the review duration for this stage has not expired yet, they can use the Stop current stage button in the overview of the access review in the Microsoft Entra admin center.
 This action will close the active stage and start the next stage.